 Whether the person has been exposed to loud noise or to drugs that can affect the ears

-Most people should have a formal hearing test done by either the doctor or a hearing specialist (audiologist).
+Most people should have a formal hearing test (including audiogram Testing ) done by either the doctor or a hearing specialist (audiologist).
 People with tinnitus in only one ear and hearing loss should have gadolinium-enhanced magnetic resonance imaging (MRI).
-People with pulsatile tinnitus often require magnetic resonance angiography ( MRA Magnetic resonance angiography (MRA) In magnetic resonance imaging (MRI), a strong magnetic field and very high frequency radio waves are used to produce highly detailed images.
-MRI does not use x-rays and is usually very safe... read more ), computerized tomography angiography (CTA), or conventional angiography.
+People with pulsatile tinnitus often require magnetic resonance angiography (MRA Magnetic resonance angiography (MRA) Magnetic resonance imaging (MRI) is a type of medical imaging that uses a strong magnetic field and very high frequency radio waves to produce highly detailed images.
+During an MRI, a computer... read more ), computerized tomography angiography (CTA), or conventional angiography.

 Treatment of Ear Ringing or Buzzing

 Attempts to identify and treat the disorder causing tinnitus are often unsuccessful.
 However, correcting any hearing loss (for example, with a hearing aid Hearing Aids Many causes of hearing loss have no cure.
 In these cases, treatment involves compensating for the hearing loss as much as possible.
 Most people with moderate to severe loss use hearing aids... read more ) relieves tinnitus in about half of people.

 Treatment of stress and other mental conditions (such as depression) may help.
 Many people are reassured if they learn that their tinnitus is not caused by a serious disorder.
 Caffeine and other stimulants can worsen tinnitus, so people should try to avoid these.